sethips/Research-Papers-for-NLP/README.md

 	* Dynamic Feature Induction: The Last Gist to the State-of-the-Art [link](https://aclweb.org/anthology/N16-1031.pdf)
 	* Unsupervised Part-Of-Speech Tagging with Anchor Hidden Markov Models [link](https://transacl.org/ojs/index.php/tacl/article/viewFile/837/192)

-5. Named Entity Disambiguation
+5. ### Named Entity Disambiguation
  	It is the process of identifying the mentions of entities in a sentence.
 Example 'Apple earned a revenue of 400 USD 	    in 2017'.
 In this exmaple Apple is name of a compant and not a fruit.
 	* Leveraging Deep Neural Networks and Knowledge Graphs for Entiity Disambiguation [link](https://arxiv.org/pdf/1504.07678.pdf)
 	* Deep Joint Entity Disambiguation with Local Neural Attention [link](https://arxiv.org/pdf/1704.04920.pdf)

+6. ### Named Entity Recognition
+ 	It is the task of identifying entities in a sentence and classifying then into categories like a person, 		organization, date, location.
+	* Neural Architectures for Named Entity Recognition [link](https://arxiv.org/pdf/1603.01360.pdf)